UCCS Vision And Software Technology Laboratory

 Teaching

-In Fall 2007 I co-taughtp Intro. to Entrepreneurships (ENTP100) The first new course in the Bachelor of Innovation family of degrees.
-This is a freshman course on entreprenurship, with a slant toward technology-based entreprenrurship.
-With 45 students is signifcantly exceeded our expected first offering for the BI.
+1. Intro. to Entrepreneurship (ENTP1000) The first course in the Bachelor of Innovation family of degrees.
+This is a freshman course on entrepreneurship, with a slant toward technology-based entrepreneurship.

 Biographical information

-Dr. Boult, El Pomar Endowed Chair of Innovation and Security and Professor of Computer Science at the University of Colorado at Colorado Spring where his role includes working with faculty and local companies to develop and transfer technology in the Springs area.
-Since joining UCCS in 2003 Dr. Boult' partner companies have been awarded over 7Million in SBIR/STTR funding.
+Dr. Boult, El Pomar Endowed Chair of Innovation and Security and Professor of Computer Science at the University of Colorado at Colorado Spring where his role includes help drive innovation through the unique Bachelor of Innovation degrees as well working with faculty and local companies to develop and transfer technology in the Springs area.
+Since joining UCCS in 2003 Dr. Boult' partner companies,including his own companies, have been awarded over 12Million in SBIR/STTR funding.
+In addition he brought more than $10Million in research funding to UCCS.

 Dr. Boult has been the organizer of dozens related conferences/workshops for IEEE, including both biometrics and embedded systems, as well as invited speaker on biometrics for ASIS and at the NIST Biometric Quality Workshop.
-He is the chair of the IEEE Technical Committee on Pattern Analysis and Machine Intelligence, and a founding memeber of the IEEE Biometric Council.
+He has served as the chair of the IEEE Technical Committee on Pattern Analysis and Machine Intelligence (2006-2010), and was a founding member of the IEEE Biometric Council and served as VP for conferences then VP for education.
+He was a co-founder of the Computer Vision Foundation and serves as their Treasurer.

-Dr. Boult has published over 150 papers and holds 7 patents, with 9 patents pending.
+Dr. Boult has published over 300 papers with more than 7000 citations.
+He holds 13 patents, with 6 patents pending.
 He publishes in Computer Vision/Robotics as well as in Networking and Mobile Computing.
 He has been the co-organizer of multiple workshops of visual surveillance, performance evaluation of tracking systems, and computer vision related topics, and has been on program committees for more than a two dozen IEEE and SPIE conferences and workshops on computer vision and sensor fusion.

 Dr. Boult's ongoing research projects include advanced biometrics , advanced visual security systems, design and evaluation of imaging sensors, FPGA-acceleration algorithms for Vision, Embedded systems, algorithms for efficient use of wireless networks, Network performance, network security, steganslysis, medical imaging, and Web-based support systems for Trauma patients.